-The results of monitoring inclinometer BH06 have indicated that a total of 2mm of ground movements had occurred between depths of 10.5m and 7.00m over the period from July to December 2009.
-An analysis of data from January's monitoring suite does not indicate that ground movements have developed further since December 2009.
+Inclinometer readings for BH03 are inconclusive as they only consist of initial 'Baseline' readings and, due to vandalism this is no longer serviceable.
+The results of monitoring inclinometer BH06 have indicated that a total of 2mm of ground movements had occurred between 10.5m and 7.00m depth over the period from July 2009 to February 2010.
+An analysis of inclinometer data from BH06 in March indicates that ground movements have not developed further since February 2010.
 Ground movements are in a down slope direction towards Royal Parade along the coastline.
-Despite the apparent movement shown in the previous inclinometer data, the slopes at this location would appear to be in a stable condition.
-Inclinometer readings for BH03 are inconclusive as they only consist of initial 'Baseline' readings.
+The amount of movement shown from the limited inclinometer data indicate the slopes at this location appear to be in a stable condition.